srbmaury/MERN-Chat-App/README.md

   - **Typing Indicator:** Users can see real-time typing indicators in chats, showing when others are composing messages.
   - **Message Forwarding:** Users have the ability to delete or forward messages within the app.
   - **Reply to Messages:** Users can reply to particular messages within the chat and can traverse to the tagged message.
+  - **Smart Reply:** Users can generate automatic reply to others' messages.
+This feature has been implemented using OpenAI api and replies to messages containing text content.
+  - **Emoji Picker:** Users can send emojis in by picking emojis from `emoji-picker`.
   - **Mute Chats:** Users can mute specific chats to stop receiving notifications temporarily.
   - **Delete Chats:** Users can also delete a specific chat.
   - **Chat Wallpaper:** Users can update the wallpaper of a particular chat or all at once.